 F R I D A Y, 1 7 N O V

 Got to the Baths Hall for singing practice in good time.
-After last night Anya was in a SWOON - we gabbled in ecstacy.
-Lucy is looking forward to Robert’s party on Saturday, she's going with Adrian (if I liked Adrian this would be unbearable).
+After last night Anya was in a SWOON - we gabbled in ecstasy.
+Lucy is looking forward to Robert’s party on Saturday, she's going with Adrian.
+If I liked Adrian this would be unbearable.

 She and me got the 406 to Kingston.
 We spent the whole day trying to get her a dress but, as we both expected, she didn’t get anything.
-Went into Dee’s Place and saw Twinkle’s mother again.
-Honestly, she looks a fright, she’s short and fat and has back-combed black hair and white lipstick!
-This combination would look frightful on a 20-year-old never mind a 50-year-old.
+Went into Dee’s Place and saw Twinkle’s mother, again.
+She runs it.
+Honestly, she looks a fright, she’s short and fat and has back-combed black hair and white lipstick.
+This combination would look frightful on a 20-year-old, never mind Twinkle’s mother.

-I tried on the most gorgeous brown bloomy dress in a rather nice shop, Richard Shops, but it was so expensive - £6 something.
-Then, in Fifth Avenue, I was about to try this fur coat on when this women came up and said, “you’re not going to buy that, are you?
+I tried on the most gorgeous brown bloomy dress in a rather nice shop, Richard Shops, but it was too expensive - £6-something.
+Then, in Fifth Avenue, I was about to try this fur coat on when this woman came up and said, “you’re not going to buy that, are you?
 No - then there’s not much point trying it on, is there?”
 Some people dedicate their lives to being unpleasant.
-Then, when Lucy started looking through the 36” dresses, she said, “that isn’t your size” - as though we were forbidden to look at them!!!
+Andwhen Lucy started looking through the 36” dresses, she said, “that isn’t your size”, as though we were forbidden to look at them!

 A crush at the Baths Hall but at last came the time to file in.
 I couldn’t see Ma or Pa because they were at the back of the Left Balcony.
 The Chairman spoke first and he gets worse every year; it must be embarrassing for Miss Lack.
-All our songs went very well.
-Mr Blamey did an amusing report for the Parents Association, and Miss Lack did a report for the year.
-She was marvellous.
+All our songs went well.
+Mr Blamey did an amusing report for the Parents Association, and Miss Lack did a report for the year (she was marvellous).
 Then, suddenly, it was the prizewinners’ turn.
-I was shaking so much and my teeth were rattling, but I wasn’t all that scared.
-The hand-shaking came naturally, I smiled at Lady Ritchie-Calder and took my books ok.
-It was super fun really!
+I was shaking so much and my teeth were rattling, but the hand-shaking came naturally.
+I smiled at Lady Ritchie-Calder and took my books ok.
+It was super fun, really.
 After that came Lord Ritchie-Calder’s address.
-The speech was mostly about the gulf between the generations; he thinks the generation born after 1945 is the best there's been because it's reacting against conformity.
-At the end we sang 'God Save the Queen', which was a bit stupid after Lord R-C had been saying he's against traditional trappings!
+The speech was mostly about the gulf between the generations and how the generation born after 1945 is the best there's been because it's reacting against conformity.
+At the end we sang 'God Save the Queen'.

 "Twinkle’s mother looks a fright."